Norwich City Women F.C.: 1989–2001: Canary Racers - Norwich City

 Canary Rangers competed in the Women's FA Cup in the 1989–90 and 1991–92 seasons but failed to make it past the third round.
-Under the altered name Canary Racers their best run in the tournament came in the 1995/96 season when they reached the fifth round.
-In January 1998 they hosted Arsenal Women in the fourth round but lost 12-0 to a team featuring Rachel Yankey at the Canary Racers home ground in Attleborough.
+Under the name Canary Racers, their best run in the tournament came in the 1995–96 season when they reached the fifth round.
+In January 1998, they hosted Arsenal Women in the fourth round but lost 12–0 to a team featuring Rachel Yankey at the Canary Racers home ground in Attleborough.

 They also competed in the Eastern Region Women's Football League Premier Division which they won four times during the 1990s, in 1994–95, 1995–96, 1996–97 and again in 1997–98.
 They then joined the South East Combination Women's Football League for the 1998-99 season where they finished fourth and then finished in the same position again the following season.
-2000–01 is the final season where they are named Canary Racers with the team changing to Norwich City for the 2001-02 season although records for the Women's FA Cup show them competing under the name Norwich City Racers in that same season.
+2000–01 is the final season where they are named Canary Racers with the team changing to Norwich City for the 2001-02 season, although records for the Women's FA Cup show them competing under the name Norwich City Racers in that same season.
 Prominent players for the Canary Racers included Vanessa Kemp who was a member of the Norwich side that won the 1986 WFA Cup and was capped by England and received legacy cap number 86.

 2001–2022

 In 2001–02 they competed as Norwich City in the South East Combination Women's Football League finishing fourth.
-In 2002-03 they finished sixth and in 2003–04 they were fourth.
-A fifth placed finish was achieved in 2004–05 but they dropped down to eighth at the end of the 2005–06 season.
+In 2002–03 they finished sixth and in 2003–04 they were fourth.
+A fifth-place finish was achieved in 2004–05, but they dropped down to eighth at the end of the 2005–06 season.

-In the final season of the South East Combination Women's Football League in 2013–2014 Norwich finished third.
+In the final season of the South East Combination Women's Football League in 2013–2014, Norwich finished third.
 The summer of 2014 saw the women's leagues restructured and Norwich joined the inaugural FAWPL (now FAWNL) in the fourth tier.
-They have played in the FA Women's National League Division One South East since its inception in 2014.

 Norwich City Women won the inaugural Norfolk County Cup in the 2010–11 season and successfully defended it three times to win four in a row.
 Norwich would have to wait another seven years before they would win it again, a timespan that included a last-16 3–2 defeat to Acle United Ladies in the 2018–19 season.

-In May 2020 Shaun Howes was unveiled as the new head coach, and he won a trophy in his first season in charge.
+In May 2020, Shaun Howes was unveiled as the new head coach, and he won a trophy in his first season in charge.
 Kathryn Stanley scored a hat-trick in the final of the 2020–21 County Cup as Norwich beat Mulbarton 7–0 at The FDC in Bowthorpe.
 This season also saw the club leave their ground at Plantation Park, Blofield and move to their new ground The Nest.